USFWS/secas/_posts/2020-03-26-spring-summer-science-series.md

   headerClass: light-text
   float: right
 ---
 The team that develops the South Atlantic Blueprint is partnering with the wonderful folks at the [Southeast Climate Adaptation Science Center (SE CASC)](https://secasc.ncsu.edu/) to put on a great webinar series this April through July!
-These webinars will take place in the usual South Atlantic Third Thursday Web Forum Series time slot, on the third Thursday of every month at 10 am Eastern time.<!--more-->
+These webinars will take place in the usual South Atlantic Third Thursday Web Forum Series time slot, on the third Thursday of every month at 10 am Eastern time.

-In light of that, we're calling it **[the SE CASC & South Atlantic Spring/Summer Science Series](https://secasc.ncsu.edu/s6series/)!** How's that for alliteration?
+In light of that, we're calling it **[the SE CASC & South Atlantic Spring/Summer Science Series](https://secasc.ncsu.edu/s6series/)!** How's that for alliteration?<!--more-->

 [This page on the Southeast CASC's website](https://secasc.ncsu.edu/s6series/) has all the information about the series and how to register!
 Each webinar will highlight a SE CASC project that applies to landscape-scale conservation in the Southeast, so there's lots of great overlap with SECAS.
 We hope you'll join us!